jeeb/avisynth/distrib/Readme/readme_history.txt

   string "feature"

-    "" or "C" for zero SIMD support, no processor flags are reported "mmx", "sse", "sse2", "sse3", "ssse3", "sse4" or "sse4.1", "sse4.2", "avx, "avx2"
+    "" or "none" for zero SIMD support, no processor flags are reported "mmx", "sse", "sse2", "sse3", "ssse3", "sse4" or "sse4.1", "sse4.2", "avx, "avx2"

     parameter is case insensitive.